icecube/FIRESONG/paper/paper.md

 [@Kowalski:2014;@MuraseWaxman:2016].
 The correct description of each of these classes of objects depends on, e.g., the redshift evolution of the density of sources; but more generally on the luminosity function of the objects.
-The exitance of a diffuse extragalactic neutrino flux can be described as a inverse relationship between density (density-rate) and luminosity (isotropic energy) [@Kowalski:2014].
+The existence of a diffuse extragalactic neutrino flux can be described as a inverse relationship between density (density-rate) and luminosity (isotropic equivalent energy) [@Kowalski:2014].
 This relationship also depends on the evolution assumed.
-Note by Ignacio: We can provide an example Kowalski plot - but this is not critically needed.

-The identification of the main sources of the diffuse flux remains an open research topic.
+The identification of the main sources of the diffuse neutrino flux remains an open research topic.

 # Statement of Need

 ``FIRESONG`` is a python package to be used by researchers interested in simulating populations of neutrino sources in the universe and to put these simulations in the context of IceCube's observation of a diffuse neutrino flux.
 The calculations needed to conduct these simulations are well established but also cumbersome and error prone.
-Indeed several authors have similar (usually private) code. ``FIRESONG`` provides a publicly mantained framework for these simulations.  ``FIRESONG`` depends on the ``cosmolopy`` package [@cosmolopy] for cosmological calculations. ``FIRESONG`` also depends on ``numpy``
+Indeed several authors have similar (usually private) code. ``FIRESONG`` provides an open source mantained framework for these simulations.  ``FIRESONG`` depends on the ``cosmolopy`` package [@cosmolopy] for cosmological calculations. ``FIRESONG`` also depends on ``numpy``